 In the case of Poland, Zaolzie was part of Poland in 1920 when Czechoslovakia used the fact that the Polish state was fighting for its life against the Red Army to invade Poland and occupy the Polish region.

 This would prove a tragic mistake for both Czechoslovakia and Poland, for the Czech occupation of Zaolzie poisoned diplomatic relations between the two countries.
 An alliance between Czechoslovakia and Poland would have been enough to deter Germany from invading both countries, and might have changed the course of European and world history.
-Instead both countries fell victims to German aggression, and both were betrayed by their western allies, notably France and the UK.

 Both Daladier and Chamberlain returned home to jubilant welcoming crowds relieved that the threat of war had passed, and Chamberlain told the British public that he had achieved “peace with honour.
 I believe it is peace for our time.”

 His words were immediately challenged by his greatest critic, Winston Churchill, who declared, “You were given the choice between war and dishonour.
 You chose dishonour and you will have war.”